March 12, 2026 (1mo ago)

 Here's what we'd recommend as a starting point:

-Session replay adds overhead — but less than you'd expect. rrweb's own benchmarks show 1-3% CPU overhead during recording on modern hardware (rrweb documentation, 2025).
+Session replay adds overhead — but less than you'd expect.
+According to rrweb's documentation, recording adds 1-3% CPU overhead on modern hardware.
 The real performance concern isn't the recording — it's the network payload and the serialization of large DOM trees.

 The initial DOM serialization is the most expensive operation.
 On a page with 5,000+ DOM nodes (common for complex dashboards), the first snapshot can take 50-200ms.
 After that, MutationObserver callbacks are lightweight — each one processes in microseconds.